How to hem?

 This is done using the narrow hemming foot.
 This foot automatically takes in the fabric edge and folds it into a double fold roll which measures 1/8″.
 This is the best hem for chiffon and other lightweight fabrics.
 Even medium weight fabrics can be hemmed with this one.

 Works best on hemming my shawls.
-What I would do with those fiicky georgette dupattas if it was not for this foot, I don’t know.
+What I would do with those slinky shawls if it was not for this foot, I don’t know.

-Check out this video on how to use the narrow hemming foot.
+Check out this post on how to use the hemming foot.

 4. Narrow False Piped hem